bgroveben/simple-todos/README.md

 `// This comments JSX files`
 `{/* This is a multi-line JSX comment for React files */}`
 Also keep an eye out for self-closing and auto-closing HTML tags in JSX files.

+In order to run this app in the android emulator, I had to open the project in Android Studio before running
+=> meteor run android
+iOS emulator works just fine, though.